Mutual Respect: Avoid Referring to Dental Colleagues as ‘Just a …’

 Well, let’s start with the obvious here.
 Dental assistants are the backbone of a practice.
 The proof is many dentists will cancel their schedule or scramble to get a temporary assistant for the day if their assistant is out of the office.
 So, an assistant is very important as a lack of one will halt a schedule.

-A “just an assistant” is just as valuable as a dentist in many ways.
-I have only crossed paths with one dentist who worked on a patient solo.
+Though they have different roles, a “just an assistant” is as valuable as a dentist in many ways.
+I have only crossed paths with one dentist who treated patients solo.
 It was quite the feat (and I say this affectionally) as he didn’t know where anything was or how to use a suction well ‒ more confirmation of the importance of an assistant.

-In many ways, an experienced assistant knows more than a green dentist and often “office trains” the rookies out of dental school.
+In many ways, an experienced assistant knows more about real-life office workings than a freshly graduated dentist and often “office trains” the rookies out of dental school.
 Assistants are invaluable in making the appointment efficient.
-They prepare by setting up the operatory, abiding by sterilizing/disinfecting standards so patients do not contract infectious diseases, and break down the operatory safely and effectively.
+A few examples of the many things assistants do include preparing by setting up the operatory, abiding by sterilizing/disinfecting standards so patients do not contract infectious diseases, and breaking down the operatory safely and effectively..

-An assistant puts the patient at ease and comfortable in one of the last places a person prefers to be ‒ the dental office.
+An assistant keeps patients comfortable and puts them at ease in one of the last places a person prefers to be ‒ the dental office.
 Assistants don’t have an easy job as they are at the mercy of the dentist and the patient in relation to ergonomics.
 They have to accommodate the patient and the dentist at all times.

 Regularly enough, they also assist the dental hygienist.
-These assistants commonly keep the sterilizing area maintained and stocked as well as sterilize hygiene instruments.
+These assistants commonly keep the sterilizing area maintained and stocked and sterilize hygiene instruments.

-A dental hygienist is a licensed professional with an educational range from an associate’s degree to a master’s degree in dental hygiene (though many hygienists have completed their doctorate in leadership, education, and other fields).
-The occupation is a science-based discipline, and a requirement for continuing education classes (including CPR/BLS) exists for licensure.
+A dental hygienist is a licensed professional with an educational range from an associate’s degree to a doctorate in dental hygiene – though many have completed their degrees beyond an associate’s in leadership, education, and other fields.
+Dental hygiene is a science-based discipline requiring continuing education courses and CPR/BLS for re-licensure.

-Dental hygienists are also trained for medical emergencies, local anesthesia in many states, and nitrous oxide.
-In addition, we take radiographs, chart and perform periodontal evaluations, treatment plan, and educate patients about oral health.
+Dental hygienists are also trained for medical emergencies, nitrous oxide, and local anesthesia in many states.
+In addition, hygienists expose radiographs, chart and perform periodontal and other assessments, screen for oral cancer, treatment plan, and educate patients about oral health, among others.

-Dental hygienists have a basic understanding of a wide range of oral health topics, including oral cancer, bruxism, oral abnormalities, orthodontics, restorations, periodontics, oral surgery, endodontics, removable appliances, TMJ disorders, whitening, systemic concerns, and treating pediatrics to geriatrics.
+Dental hygienists have a basic understanding of a wide range of oral health topics, including oral cancer and other oral abnormalities, airway, orthodontics, restorations, periodontics, oral surgery, endodontics, removable appliances, TMJ disorders, whitening, systemic concerns, and treating pediatrics to geriatrics.

 As with many dental assistants, dental hygienists have the advantage of working with multiple dentists to accumulate a variety of on-the-job knowledge, specialties, office flows, equipment and software use, and observing doctors’ decision-making processes.

-Dental hygienists have considerable clinical skills ‒ from simply flossing a patient’s teeth to anesthetizing an area to be treated to great dexterity and tactile sense for instrumentation of a root concavity.
+Dental hygienists have considerable clinical skills ‒ from simply flossing a patient’s teeth to anesthetizing an area to be treated with great dexterity, and tactile sense for instrumentation of a root concavity.

-We have the knowledge to check for abnormalities of the mouth, determine the type of hygiene treatment, educate the patient on their oral health, and be knowledgeable of dental products to suggest.
-We maintain a patient’s comfort and even provide a listening ear.
-We need to interpret a medical history by knowing systemic diseases and pharmacology and their effects on oral health, being prepared for medical emergencies that may arise, and how to handle them.
+Hygienists also maintain a patient’s comfort and even provide a listening ear.
+We need to understand and interpret a medical history by knowing systemic diseases and pharmacology and their effects on oral health, being prepared for medical emergencies that may arise, and how to handle them.

 Just a Dentist